-In a unanimous vote Wednesday morning, Houston City Council passed a $15 million small business economic relief program.
+In a unanimous vote, Houston City Council passed a $15 million small business economic relief program.
 The money from the CARES Act will fund it.

 City officials said it will help small businesses most in financial need that show a moderate to high likelihood of surviving the pandemic's negative impacts.